-Class Hours: 3 Lecture.
 Prerequisite: Proof of negative tuberculosis test within past 12 months.
-Strongly Recommended Preparation: ENG 51A or equivalent.

 Child Development 21 is an overview of infant and toddler development, including physical growth, motor skills, perception, cognition, social skills and personality.
 Applied developmental knowledge will be directed to the study of appropriate equipment, curriculum content and health, safety and nutritional issues.
 Quality infant/toddler environments will be addressed.
 (AA, CSU)